-Benefits description You pay After the calendar year deductible Durable medical equipment (DME) (cont.) , Not covered: All charges Equipment replacements unless medically necessary Safety, hygiene, convenience and exercise equipment and bedside commodes Household or vehicle modifications including seat, chair or van lifts; car seats; computer switchboard • Air conditioners, air purifiers, humidifiers, ultraviolet lighting (except for the treatment of psoriasis), heating pads, hot/cold packs, sun or heat lamps Wigs or hair pieces Motorized scooters, see Section 10, Definitions • Ramps, prone standers and other items that do not meet the DME definition Dental appliances used to treat sleep apnea and/or temporomandibular joint dysfunction Charges for educational/instructional advice on how to use the durable medical equipment All rental charges above the purchase price or charges in excess of the secondary payor amount when we are the secondary payor except as noted under durable medical equipment above Customization or personalization of equipment Blood pressure monitors • Enuresis alarms Compression/support garments, except for treatment of varicose veins, lymphedema and severe burns Home test kits, except as stated above Home health services - (nursing services) A registered nurse (R.N.) or licensed practical nurse (L.P.N.) is covered for outpatient services when: Network: \$15 copayment per visit • prescribed by your attending physician (i.e., the physician who is treating your illness or injury) for outpatient services Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount • the physician indicates the length of time the services are needed; and and the office unionit • the physician identifies the specific professional skills required by the patient and the medical necessity for skilled services.
-Note: Benefits are limited to 3 visits per person per calendar year.
-Not covered: All charges Private duty nursing • Nursing care requested by, or for the convenience of, the patient or the patient's family Custodial care, see Section 10, Definitions All charges after 3 visits per person per calendar year
+Benefits description A You pay After the calendar year deductible Durable medical equipment (DME) (cont.) · Not covered: All charges Equipment replacements unless medically necessary Safety, hygiene, convenience and exercise equipment Household or vehicle modifications including seat, chair or van lifts; car seats; computer switchboard • Air conditioners, air purifiers, humidifiers, ultraviolet lighting (except for the treatment of psoriasis), heating pads, hot/cold packs, sun or heat lamps Wigs or hair pieces Motorized scooters, see Section 10, Definitions Ramps, prone standers and other items that do not meet the DME definition Dental appliances used to treat sleep apnea and/or temporomandibular joint dysfunction Charges for educational/instructional advice on how to use the durable medical equipment All rental charges above the purchase price or charges in excess of the secondary payor amount when we are the secondary payor except as noted under durable medical equipment above Customization or personalization of equipment • Desktop and laptop computers, pagers, personal digital assistants (PDAs), smart phones, and tablet devices (e.g. iPads), or other devices that are not dedicated speech generating devices Blood pressure monitors Enuresis alarms Compression/support garments, except for treatment of varicose veins, lymphedema and severe burns Home test kits, except as stated above Home health services - (nursing services) outpatient services when: Network: \$15 copayment per visit • prescribed by your attending physician (i.e., the physician who is treating your Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount the physician indicates the length of time the services are needed; and and the office amount the physician identifies the specific professional skills required by the patient and the medical necessity for skilled services.
+Note: Benefits are limited to 25 visits per person per calendar year.
+Not covered: All charges Private duty nursing • Nursing care requested by, or for the convenience of, the patient or the patient's family Custodial care, see Section 10, Definitions